mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

 With the {+cli+}, you can create or update Apps from a local directory as well as export existing applications to a local directory.

-.. _install-app-services-cli:
+.. _install-appservices-cli:

 Installation
 ------------

-.. include:: /includes/install-app-services-cli.rst
+.. include:: /includes/install-appservices-cli.rst

 .. _cli-auth-with-api-token: